 If your business requires an online store, Wix is a good option if you’re only selling a handful of products.
 The website builder offers specific templates and plans for eCommerce; however, it is definitely not suited for businesses trying to rival eBay or Amazon.
 If you have larger ambitions and complex feature requirements, it is probably best to look elsewhere.

-Wix’s customizability is good if you don’t mind coloring between the lines.
+Wix’s customizability is good if you don’t mind coloring within the lines.

 Wix’s greatest advantage is its intuitive drag-and-drop builder.
 Once you choose a template, building your website is cake.
 All you have to do is fill in the empty spaces.
 This is great news for people who have zero experience building websites.
 For those who know a thing or two about web development, the customization features of Wix websites can seem constricting and frustrating.
 Development-savvy users will find that editing an element exactly as they want may not be an option.
 If you have a very specific vision for your website, it may be best to create a custom website rather than build from a template.